hogarthww-labs/amplify-category-sns-sqs-lambda/README.md

   </a>
 </p>

-An easy way to add CloudFormation SNS=>SQS trigger lambda templates to your Amplify Project
+An easy way to add CloudFormation SNS=>SQS trigger lambda templates to your Amplify Project.

+## Status

+WIP: Please see the latest branch [ejs-templating](https://github.com/hogarthww-labs/amplify-category-sns-sqs-lambda/tree/ejs-templating)

 ## Installation